Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 \subsection{Probabilistic interpretation}

-A central advantage of the augmented Lagrangian formulation is that it admits a natural probabilistic interpretation, which provides the bridge between constrained optimization and Bayesian inference.
-The idea is to treat the augmented Lagrangian as a negative log-density---for fixed auxiliary variables $\bm{u}$ and multipliers $\bm{\varepsilon}$, the augmented Lagrangian defines an unnormalized probability distribution over $\bm{m}$:
+A central advantage of the AL formulation is that it admits a natural probabilistic interpretation, which provides the bridge between constrained optimization and Bayesian inference.
+The idea is to treat the AL as a negative log-density---for fixed auxiliary variables $\bm{u}$ and multipliers $\bm{\varepsilon}$, the AL defines an unnormalized probability distribution over $\bm{m}$:

-where $\bm{u}$ is obtained by solving the optimality conditions of the augmented Lagrangian given $(\bm{m}, \bm{\varepsilon})$.
+where $\bm{u}$ is obtained by solving the optimality conditions of the AL given $(\bm{m}, \bm{\varepsilon})$.
 Crucially, this distribution over $\bm{m}$ depends on the current multipliers $\bm{\varepsilon}$, and therefore evolves as these are updated.
 Denoting the multipliers at iteration $k$ by $[\bm{\varepsilon}]_k$, the algorithm generates a sequence of target distributions

-At each iteration, the SVGD update transports the model particles toward approximate samples from $p_k(\bm{m} | \bm{d})$; the auxiliary variables and multipliers are then updated, refining the target distribution for the next iteration.
+At each iteration, the SVGD update advances the model particles along the Stein transport direction toward the current target $p_k(\bm{m} | \bm{d})$; the auxiliary variables and multipliers are then updated, refining the target distribution for the next iteration.
+Because only a single transport step is taken per target, the ensemble tracks this slowly drifting sequence rather than equilibrating with each intermediate distribution, as we discuss following the algorithm description.
 As the multipliers converge to their optimal values and the constraint residuals vanish, the evolving distribution $p_k$ converges to the true posterior, and the model particles become approximate samples from it.
-We provide justification for why this convergence can be expected in practice following the algorithm description.

 Taking the negative logarithm and using equation~\ref{eq:augmented-lagrangian}, we obtain

 Each term in the above expression plays a distinct role.
 The data fidelity term measures the misfit between the predicted wavefield at receiver locations and the observed data---under the Gaussian noise assumption, this term corresponds to the negative log-likelihood $-\log p_\text{like}(\bm{d} | \bm{m})$.
 The linear multiplier term encodes accumulated information from the Lagrange multipliers---i.e., the adjoint wavefields---that steer the solution toward satisfying the wave equation; this term evolves over iterations as the multipliers are updated.
 The penalty term penalizes violations of the wave equation $\bm{A}(\bm{m})\bm{u} = \bm{b}$ through a quadratic term scaled by the penalty parameter $\mu$, where larger values of $\mu$ enforce the constraint more strictly but may lead to ill-conditioning.
 Finally, the negative log-prior incorporates prior knowledge about the model, e.g., smoothness or spatial correlation, regularizing the solution in a manner analogous to the deterministic setting \citep[see][ equation~\ref{eq:deterministic-inverse}]{EsserEtAl2018}.